-"Once I heard that I shouldn't expose my feelings at work, because this represents weakness, especially coming from a woman," said Mayra Attuy, a marketing head at Oath.
-"I see emotion, passion and compassion as valuable assets, not things to be ignored or hidden."
+“Once I heard that I shouldn’t expose my feelings at work, because this represents weakness, especially coming from a woman,” said Mayra Attuy, a marketing head at Verizon Media.
+“I see emotion, passion and compassion as valuable assets, not things to be ignored or hidden.”

 The importance of leaving your comfort zone

 Reshma Saujani, founder and CEO of Girls Who Code, said that while girls are taught to play it safe, smile pretty and get all A’s, boys are taught to play rough and swing high.
 “In other words, we’re raising our girls to be perfect, and we’re raising our boys to be brave,” she said in a TED talk.
 Even when women are ambitious, the socialization of perfection often leads them to risk aversion, Saujani said.

 Devoreaux Walton, owner of Distinct Personal Branding, believes success is found outside of one's comfort zone, but is often hindered by the fear of the unknown.

 “Every successful entrepreneur and business leader did what they were afraid to do instead of just letting the fear rule in their personal and professional lives,” she said.

-She recommends the best way to overcome fear is to acknowledge it; recognize it's there, but do it anyway.
-If you're too rigid, you could miss one of those serendipitous 'aha' moments that could inspire a creative solution or force a different approach.
+She said the best way to overcome fear is to acknowledge it: Recognize the fear is there, but do it anyway.
+If you’re too rigid, you could miss one of those serendipitous “aha” moments that could inspire a creative solution or force a different approach.